 - 7.49 The proposed character of the housing development comprises mainly 2 storey housing and a number of centrally located three storey flats adjoining an of area of open space.
-Garden sizes would comply with the supplementary planning guidance on this subject.
-Allocated parking provision would be 445 spaces which exceeds the requirement of 416 spaces set out in the adopted Parking Standards.
+Garden sizes for the houses would comply with the supplementary planning guidance of 10m.
+There is no standard in the guidance for maisonettes, but for plots 172 173 the garden depth complies with this standard and on plots 170 to 171 the depth is just short at 9.93m.
+Parking provision would be 445 spaces which exceeds the requirement of 416 spaces set out in the adopted Parking Standards.
 Visitor parking is provided on the basis of one visitor space for every 5 dwellings (20% of the dwellings and not 20% of the allocated spaces).
 Given that there is scope in a number of cases (29) for visitors to use the extra allocated parking of the property being visited, the visitor parking provision is considered acceptable.
 The allocated parking provision would be provided on curtilage or in small parking courts so as not to be over dominant. - 7.50 The proposal provides for additional tree planting adjacent the Hayling Billy Trail and landscaping within the site would include native open space trees, decorative street trees and native hedging species, together with shrub planting. - 7.51 The housing layout has been influenced by the site constraints including the elongated nature of the site, the relationship with neighbouring properties, and the boundaries with the Hayling Billy Trail.
 The layout is traditional in its form, with the proposed housing being designed to mainly address the roads, creating active frontages and a sense of enclosure to the new streets, together with overlooking of the public areas. - 7.52 The proposed dwellings would be of traditional design comprising a mix of two and three stories with pitched and hipped roofs and constructed of bricks, cladding and tiles reflecting the character of the area. - 7.53 The development would provide functional areas of Public Open Space, an area of equipped play space and 2 orchard areas and overall the form of development is considered to have regard to the site's context.